idptools/parrot/docs/getting_started.rst

 Testing
 -------

-To see if your installation of PARROT is working properly, first install the "pytest" package:
+To see if your local installation of PARROT is working properly, first install the "pytest" package:

 .. code-block:: bash

 	$ pip install pytest

-Then, you can run the unit test included in the package by navigating to the parrot/tests folder within the installation directory and running:
+Then, you can run the unit test included in the package by navigating to the /tests folder within the installation directory and running:

 .. code-block:: bash

 	$ pytest -v

+Note that this only works if the package is installed as a repository via GitHub.
+Installation through PyPI does not include the necessary datafiles to run the tests.

 Example datasets
 ----------------

-Example data that can be used with PARROT can be found in the parrot/data folder on GitHub.
-Examples of usage with these datasets can be found on the Examples page of the documentation.
+Example data that can be used with PARROT can be found in the **/data** folder on GitHub.
+Examples of usage with these datasets can be found in the documentation.